Kash Heed

-Kash P. Heed (Kashmir Singh Heed) (born November 1955) is a former Canadian politician, who was elected as a BC Liberal Member of the Legislative Assembly of British Columbia in the 2009 provincial election, representing the riding of Vancouver-Fraserview.
+Kash Heed (born November 1955) is a Canadian politician and former police officer.
+Since 2022, Heed has been a member of Richmond City Council.
+He previously served as a Member of the Legislative Assembly of British Columbia, representing the riding of Vancouver-Fraserview from 2009 to 2013.
+A member of the BC Liberal Party, from 2009 to 2010 he was the Minister of Public Safety and Solicitor General in the Campbell ministry.

-He formerly served as the Minister of Public Safety and Solicitor General.
-He was formerly chief constable of the West Vancouver Police Department and a former superintendent with the Vancouver Police Department and was the first Indo-Canadian police chief in Canada.
+Before entering politics, he served on the Vancouver Police Department (VPD), reaching the rank of superintendent.
+He then served as chief constable of the West Vancouver Police Department from 2007 to 2009, becoming the first Indo-Canadian police chief in Canada.

 Policing

-Heed graduated from the B.C.
+A resident of Richmond, British Columbia since 1965, Heed graduated from the B.C.
 Police Academy in 1979 and began his career as an officer with the VPD.
+As an inspector he was commander of District 3, which corresponds to the southeast quadrant of Vancouver; he was in charge of the south part of Vancouver after becoming superintendent.
+Other roles in his career with the VPD have included heading the drug squad and Indo-Canadian gang task force, as well as implementing the department's COMPSTAT information technology system.

 In June 2007 he lost out to Deputy Chief Jim Chu for the position of Chief Constable of the VPD, but days later was appointed to that title in West Vancouver.
-He led the West Vancouver Police Department for 19 months and resigned on February 23, 2009.
+He led the West Vancouver Police Department for 19 months before resigning on February 23, 2009.
+During his time as Chief Constable, Heed advocated the creation of a regional police force to fight gang crime.

-He was the superintendent in charge of the south part of Vancouver, and as an Inspector was commander of District 3, which corresponds to the southeast quadrant of Vancouver.

-Other roles in his career with the VPD have included heading the drug squad and Indo-Canadian gang task force, as well as implementing the department's COMPSTAT information technology system.

 He is a published author who also teaches criminology and criminal justice at two B.C. colleges.
-He pioneered initiatives aimed at crime reduction and prevention as well as greater community and police engagement.
-He led the Indo-Canadian Task Force and inspired the formation of grassroots organizations dedicated to preventing gang violence.

-Politics

-Heed was appointed to the B.C. cabinet as Minister of Public Safety and Solicitor General on June 10, 2009.
-His responsibilities under this portfolio included crime prevention, law enforcement, victim services, road safety and emergency preparedness.

-Heed's opponent and main electoral rival in the British Columbia New Democratic Party, Gabriel Yiu accused him of using images showing Heed in a police uniform in his campaign materials as being improper.